MrGiovanni/MICCAI2020/README.md

 * [x] Domain-specific loss design for unsupervised physical training: A new approach to modeling medical ML solutions - Burwinkel, Hendrik; Matz, Holger; Saur, Stefan; Hauger, Christoph; Evren, Ayse Mine; Hirnschall, Nino; Findl, Oliver; Navab, Nassir; Ahmadi, Seyed-Ahmad, TU München

- - Define a loss function based on physical knowledge.
+    - Note: Define a loss function based on physical knowledge.

-* [x] Multiatlas Calibration of Biophysical Brain Tumor Growth Models with Mass Effect - Subramanian, Shashank; Scheufele, Klaudius; Himthani, Naveen; Biros, George, University of Texas at Austin
+* [x] Multiatlas Calibration of Biophysical Brain Tumor Growth Models with Mass Effect

- - When training Models Genesis using L2 loss, would it be helpful to include an additional regularization term?
- - This work simulate tumor on MR images.
+    - Q: This work simulate tumor on MR images.
 Can model performance in this simulation be clinically reliable towards real tumors?
+    - Note: When training Models Genesis using L2 loss, would it be helpful to include an additional regularization term?

-* [x] Chest X-ray Report Generation through Fine-Grained Label Learning - Syeda-Mahmood, Tanveer; Wong, Ken C. L.; Gur, Yaniv; Wu, Joy T.; Jadhav, Ashutosh; Kashyap, Satyananda; Karargyris, Alexandros; Pillai, Anup; Sharma, Arjun; Syed, Ali Bin; Boyko, Orest; Moradi, Mehdi, IBM Research (&#9733;)
+* [x] Chest X-ray Report Generation through Fine-Grained Label Learning (&#9733;)

- - This work provides a fine-grained labeled ChestXray dataset by NLP learning from reports and automatic report generation.
+    - Note: This work provides a fine-grained labeled ChestXray dataset by NLP learning from reports and automatic report generation.
 It represents a systematic framework that can potentially be adopted in the PE dataset and many other datasets associated with clinical texts.
 I look forward to seeing their dataset and implementation of the entire system.

-* [x] Spatial Semantic-Preserving Latent Space Learning for Accelerated DWI Diagnostic Report Generation - Gasimova, Aydan; Seegoolam, Gavin; Chen, Liang; Bentley, Paul; Rueckert, Daniel, Imperial College London
+* [x] Spatial Semantic-Preserving Latent Space Learning for Accelerated DWI Diagnostic Report Generation

- - Their presentation video has an issue on the website: I can only see half of the talk.

-* [x] Peri-Diagnostic Decision Support Through Cost-Efficient Feature Acquisition at Test-Time - Vivar, Gerome; Mullakaeva, Kamilia; Zwergal, Andreas; Navab, Nassir; Ahmadi, Seyed- Ahmad, TUM
+* [x] Peri-Diagnostic Decision Support Through Cost-Efficient Feature Acquisition at Test-Time

+    - Q: What is the difference between cost-efficient feature acquisition and active learning?
+    - Q: Is it possible to use this cost-efficient feature acquisition for image segmentation?
     - "Peri-diagnostic": Real-time computer-aided diagnosis.
 For example, polyp detection.
- - Feature acquisition heatmaps seem very interesting.
+    - Note: Feature acquisition heatmaps seem very interesting.
 But I don't fully understand how they analyze this.
- - What is the difference between cost-efficient feature acquisition and active learning?
- - Is it possible to use this cost-efficient feature acquisition for image segmentation?

-* [x] A Deep Bayesian Video Analysis Framework: Towards a More Robust Estimation of Ejection Fraction - Kazemi Esfeh, Mohammad Mahdi; Luong, Christina; Behnami, Delaram; Tsang, Teresa ; Abolmaesumi, Purang, University of British Columbia
+* [x] A Deep Bayesian Video Analysis Framework: Towards a More Robust Estimation of Ejection Fraction

- - Solve a regression problem, making the predicted values more certain.
+    - Note: Solve a regression problem, making the predicted values more certain.